 • Affordable fares

-• Zero emissions operations
+• Reliable, zero emissions operations

-• Integrated schedules and service with local transit operators
+• Integrated schedules and service with local transit operators like SacRT and Yolobus and intercity rail like Capitol Corridor.

 Regional rail provides a different choice of mobility than what is familiar in Sacramento.